siret-junior/somhunter/README.md

 We have tested SOMHunter on Windows and several different Linux distributions, which should cover a majority of target environments.
-Please report any errors you encounter using the GitHub issue tracer, so that we can fix them improve the portability of SOMHunter.
+Please report any errors you encounter using the GitHub issue tracker, so that we can fix them (and improve the portability of SOMHunter).

 ## Datasets